tlundqvist/babylon_txcheck/README.md

 This creates a mainnet staking output for 1,000,000 satoshis (0.01 BTC) using the API-defined minimum staking time (64,000 blocks).

+### Finding your own staking public key

+Your public key can maybe be found in your wallet software.
+Otherwise it is revealed in a spend transaction, so look at an input in an old transaction where your address is used.

 ### Finding Finality Provider Keys

 Use `fetch_fp.py` to interactively select a finality provider and get